infinitered/ignite-cookbook/docs/recipes/Redux.md

 # Redux

-This guide will show you how to migrate a Mobx-State-Tree project (Ignite's default) to Redux, using a newly created Ignite project as our example:
+This guide will show you how to migrate a MobX-State-Tree project (Ignite's default) to Redux, using a newly created Ignite project as our example:

 ```terminal
 npx ignite-cli new ReduxApp --yes --removeDemo